 Scott Navicky is currently writing A Boozehound's Guide to Ohio (as compiled by the New Zealand Appreciation Society of Southeastern Ohio), a spatchcocking of a guidebook to Ohio and a creative misreading of Samuel Beckett's novel Murphy.
 His debut novel Humboldt: Or, The Power of Positive Thinking is a creative misreading of Voltaire's Candide that begins in the Midwest and his second book, 3Essays on Imagereality, is a collection of photography theory essays that also function as humorous short stories.
 He lives in Columbus, Ohio.

-Be sure to check out Scott Navicky’s fiction in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Scott Navicky’s fiction in Issue Three of Orson’s Review.